ibm-cloud-docs/account/index.md

 ### Upgrading your account

 When you are ready to grow, upgrade to a Pay-As-You-Go account and pay for only what you use beyond the free allowances.
-Also, you can continue using any instances you created with your Lite account.
+After you upgrade, you can continue using any instances you created with your Lite account.
 Go to **Manage** > **Billing and Usage** > **Billing** in the console, and click **Add Credit Card**.

 ## Billable accounts
 {: #billableacts}